davewaxman/textual-theme-Equinox/README.md

-Textual Equinox Solarized Dark Style
+Textual IRC Client Equinox Solarized Dark Style / Theme

 This is a modification of the Equinox theme but using the Solarized Dark color scheme.